harryseo1992/Pycharm-For-Dummies/docs/configuration.md

     ![cmd-quit](https://github.com/harryseo1992/Pycharm-For-Dummies/blob/gh-pages/assets/images/4.cmd_quit().png?raw=true "Quit Python from cmd")

-Okay!
+Great!
 Your Python seems perfectly working!

 Next, let's create a new project in PyCharm.

 ## Create a New Project in PyCharm
 In this stage, you will be able to create a new project in your PyCharm.

-1. Open your PyCharm and click *New Project* button.
+1. Open your PyCharm and click the *New Project* button.

     ![PyCharm-starting-page](https://github.com/harryseo1992/Pycharm-For-Dummies/blob/gh-pages/assets/images/5.PyCharm_Starting_Page.png?raw=true "PyCharm starting page")

-2. Click the arrow as is shown in the first red box, and click the *etc* button (```...```).
+2. Click the arrow as is shown in the first red box and click the *etc* button (```...```).

     **GO**
     {: .label .label-green }
-        If you can see an interpreter as figure below, GO STRAIGHT TO STEP 5
+        If you can see an interpreter as the figure below, GO STRAIGHT TO STEP 5

     ![Creating-new-project-1](https://github.com/harryseo1992/Pycharm-For-Dummies/blob/gh-pages/assets/images/7.click_down_arrow.png?raw=true "Creating new project")

-3. Select *System Interpreter* from the left navigation bar, and click the *etc* button (```...```).
+3. Select *System Interpreter* from the left navigation bar and click the *etc* button (```...```).

     Then, find the path to *python.exe* file.
 It is usually in **C:\Users\\\[YOUR_USER_NAME\]\AppData\Local\Programs\Python\Python38\python.exe**.

     **CAUTION**
     {: .label .label-yellow }
-        The number with Python (e.g., Python38) may vary depending on the Python version that you installed.
+        The number with Python (e.g., Python38) may vary depending on the Python version you installed.

-    When you find your *python.exe* file, click *OK* button.
+    When you found your *python.exe* file, click the *OK* button.

     ![Creating-new-project-2](https://github.com/harryseo1992/Pycharm-For-Dummies/blob/gh-pages/assets/images/8.find_interpreter.png?raw=true "Creating new project 2")

-4. Double check that you can see the interpreter correctly, and press *OK* button.
+4. Double check that you can see the interpreter correctly and press the *OK* button.

     ![Creating-new-project-3](https://github.com/harryseo1992/Pycharm-For-Dummies/blob/gh-pages/assets/images/9.Interpreter_found.png?raw=true "Creating new project 3")

-5. Press *Create* button, then you get a new project in your PyCharm.
+5. Press the *Create* button, then you get a new project in your PyCharm.

     ![Creating-new-project-4](https://github.com/harryseo1992/Pycharm-For-Dummies/blob/gh-pages/assets/images/10.create_new_project.png?raw=true "Creating new project 4")

-After you create a new project, you will see a window like figure below.
+After you create a new project, you will see a window like a figure below.

 ![Creating-py-file-1](https://github.com/harryseo1992/Pycharm-For-Dummies/blob/gh-pages/assets/images/11.first_window_after_creating_project.png?raw=true "Createing py file 1")

+Fantastic!
+You successfully created a new project in your PyChram!

 Next, let's create a **.py** file in your project.